mickamy/injector/README.md

 Unlike traditional DI frameworks that rely on provider sets or complex wiring DSLs, injector uses **Go’s type system** and a minimal marker tag to describe dependency injection in a clear and explicit way.

-The core idea is simple:
+The core idea is with-error:

 > * The Container declares what is injected.
 > * Providers declare how values are constructed.